 - Hair: students must not attend College with hair that is dyed any colour other than a natural looking one.
-Students are not allowed to wear wigs unless there is a medical/cultural reason to do so. - Headwear: students are not allowed to wear hats, bandanas, twine, beads or large bows & headscarves in their hair. - Religious headwear is an accepted part of the College uniform: These to be plain black, maroon or dark blue. - Jewellery: Students should not wear any type of jewellery except a wristwatch and a small pair of stud earrings (one in each lower lobe of the ear). - Piercings: Any visible body piercing or inappropriate jewellery should be removed by the student before entry to DSTC.
+Students are not allowed to wear wigs unless there is a medical/cultural reason to do so.
+Extreme hairstyles are not permitted. - Headwear: students are not allowed to wear hats, bandanas, twine, beads or large bows or headscarves in their hair. - Religious headwear is an accepted part of the College uniform: These to be plain black, maroon or dark blue - Jewellery: Students should not wear any type of jewellery except a wristwatch and a small pair of stud earrings (one in each lower lobe of the ear). - Piercings: Any visible body piercing or inappropriate jewellery should be removed by the student before entry to DSTC.
 Any new piercings should be completed at the start of the summer holiday to allow sufficient time for healing as when students return to DSTC they will need to remove them.
-Covering them up is not an option. - If a student wishes to wear jewellery which has religious significance the parent needs to contact the Pastoral Leader in advance for permission. - Makeup is not permitted in Key Stage 3. - In Key Stage 4, makeup should be discrete and natural looking.
-It is at the discretion of RSL's to judge whether a student needs to remove makeup. - False eyelashes are not permitted.
-Students will be asked to remove them or if they refuse, further sanctions will be applied. - Nails should be kept short and natural with no nail varnish.
+Covering them up is not an option. - If a student wishes to wear jewellery which has religious significance the parent needs to contact the RSL / Vice Principal (Pastoral) in advance for permission. - Makeup is not permitted in Key Stage 3. - In Key Stage 4, makeup should be discrete and natural looking.
+It is at the discretion of RSL's / SLT to judge whether a student needs to remove makeup. - False eyelashes are not permitted. - Nails should be kept short and natural with no nail varnish.
 False nails of any description are not permitted. - Ties: Ties must be worn at all times.
-Students in Years 7 to 10 must have their tie long enough to show a minimum of five sets of stripes.
+Students in Years 7 to 10 must have their tie long enough to show a minimum of five sets of stripes (Year 11 ties should be the length of an open handspan).